Disability Discrimination

 Disability discrimination in the workplace may be intentional or unintentional by employers such as policies that may be neutral on face value, but in practice inhibit some employees in their functions.
 If you are a victim of disability discrimination in a New York City workplace, you need Brown Kwon & Lam.

+Disability discrimination can take forms in many ways.
 It is illegal for employers to discriminate against a qualified employee or applicant based on disability in any aspect of employment.
-Discrimination can occur in the following ways:
+Some forms of discrimination are more prevalent than others.

 • Hiring